Equipment Manuals, Manufacturer Directives, and Field Compliance

 MaintenanceService and inspection recordsFailure during operation

-Operators should perform pre-use inspections and report defects.
-Damaged equipment should be tagged, removed from service, or controlled according to the employer procedure.
-Serious defects include damaged structural components, leaking hydraulics, missing guards, defective brakes, malfunctioning alarms, damaged tires, cracked forks, damaged fall arrest components, or illegible capacity labels.
+Operators perform pre-use inspections and report defects.
+Damaged equipment is tagged and removed from service.
+Serious defects include damaged structural members, leaking hydraulics, missing guards, defective brakes, malfunctioning back-up alarms, damaged tires, cracked forks, compromised fall-arrest components, or illegible capacity labels.

 Modifications and Attachments

-Modifications can change equipment capacity, stability, guarding, electrical safety, emissions, and control function.
-Adding a platform to a forklift, welding on lifting points, changing counterweights, bypassing interlocks, altering controls, or using nonapproved attachments may require written manufacturer approval, engineering review, or removal from service.
-The CHST should not accept field creativity as evidence of safety.
-If an attachment changes the use, capacity, or load path, the question should be escalated before work continues.
+Modifications change capacity, stability, guarding, electrical safety, emissions, and control function.
+Adding a platform to a forklift, welding lifting points, changing counterweights, bypassing interlocks, or using non-approved attachments requires written manufacturer approval or engineering review (for forklifts, 1910.178(a)(4) requires the manufacturer's prior written approval for modifications, and capacity/nameplate must be revised).
+The CHST must not accept field creativity as evidence of safety; if an attachment changes use, capacity, or load path, escalate before work continues.
+Manufacturer directives (service bulletins, recalls, mandatory inspections) need a process to receive and act on them.
+Rental equipment adds a coordination question: who owns maintenance, daily inspection, repair, and replacement.

 Training and Access to Information